 - Option 2: Add sign in, sign out, and account links to your menu.

 - Option 3: Add a profile widget.

-To prevent your members from accessing your WordPress toolbar or dashboard, we recommend that you install these two additional plugins.
+To hide the sign in link from signed in members and to prevent your members from accessing your WordPress toolbar or dashboard, we recommend that you install these additional plugins.

 Connect to Stripe

 To test Memberful as an end user while in test payment mode, log out of your WordPress dashboard and sign up with a different email address than the one associated with your WordPress admin account.
 You can use the + sign with your email address to create unique accounts, e.g. firstname.lastname@example.org.

 When you’re ready to start processing orders, choose your currency and connect to your Stripe account through the Memberful dashboard: Navigate to Settings → Payment.
 We'll automatically purge all your test orders when you switch to live payments.